-There are Wiccans who are Witches, but not all Witches are Wiccan.
+Some Wiccans are Witches, but not all Witches are Wiccan.
 A Witch is someone who practices what they call Witchcraft.
-A Witch is someone, male or female, who respects the earth and follows the Turning of the Wheel (celebrating the movements of the Sun (Sabbats), “turning of the Moons” (Esbats).
+A Witch is someone who respects the earth.
+They follow the Turning of the Wheel (celebrating the movements of the Sun (Sabbats), “turning of the Moons” (Esbats).
 They may also follow eclipses and other feast days).
 Some use a branch of the Witch’s art, such as herbal medicine or divination.
 That’s it.
 That’s a Witch.
 Following the seasons, using natural remedies and walking in harmony with nature and other people.

-So, if you enjoy nature and find peace in the natural splendor of the Earth, you have a lot in common with Paganism and Witches.
+If you enjoy nature and find peace in the natural splendor of the Earth, you have a lot in common with Paganism and Witches.
 Paganism and Animism are probably the oldest belief systems.
 Here, the belief in animals and nature became personified.
-These eventually became the anthropomorphic entities of the old gods, humans with animal characteristics.
+These became the anthropomorphic entities of the old gods, humans with animal characteristics.

-Someone who practices Wicca known as a Wiccan follow a code of ethics known as the Rede.
+Someone who practices Wicca known as a Wiccan follows a code of ethics known as the Rede.
 The main tenets of the Rede are the Threefold Law or the Law of Returns:

 2) An Ye Harm None, Do What Ye Will.

 What is Magik in other systems?
-The Japanese Tea Ceremony is an example of ritualistic Magick, where choreographed movements along with various implements, teacup, teapot, tea, etc. The intention here is to develop “presence”.
+The Japanese Tea Ceremony is an example of ritualistic Magick.
+They use choreographed movements making and serving tea.
+The intention here is to develop “presence”.
 The implements of ritual are ceremonial objects often charged with various types of energy.

 For example, Judaism uses several ritualistic objects.
 They have many sacred objects like the Torah Scroll and the Tzitzit.
-Tzetzes are Tassels, which they attach to the tallit and tallit katan.
+Tzetzes are the Tassels that attach to the tallit and tallit katan.
 This is like the magical underwear known as the Temple Garment which you find in Mormonism.

 Magical Mystical Appropriation

 The key here is that by having this knowledge, they have a special club.
 Now, they alone can “call on the name of the Lord”.
-With this it gives them entrance to Afterlife in Heaven.
+They believe this gives them entrance to the Afterlife in Heaven.
 Everyone else goes to Hell.
 That’s because God loves everyone so much he created Hell for those who don’t love him back.

-Most of the groups that hold to the sacred name or word formula traditions transmit the pronunciation of the name or formula only to the proven acolyte.
+Sacred name or sacred word sects are concerned with the pronunciation of words.
 Mystical mental appropriation and faith in the ability to say the “sacred name” correctly.
 This is the formula for salvation.
 This method has striking similarities to the practice of ritualistic magic and Hebrew Kabbalah.